zenangst/Fashion/README.md

   view.backgroundColor = UIColor.redColor()
 }

-// All table views will have white background color, it overrides the white
+// All table views will have white background color, it overrides the red
 // background registered above. share { (tableView: UITableView) in tableView.backgroundColor = UIColor.whiteColor()